 Life before the elections

 Back home in the Gambia, you could smell the bitter and genuine concerns expressed by Gambians.
 You felt that people were stressed and concerned about the situation.
 People were living in fear as there were random arrests, killings, poverty and no future perspectives.
-The government acted as if it owned the country, declaring the Gambia an Islamic state, promoting tribal hatred and division and starting to withdraw from the International Criminal Court.
+The government acted as if it owned the country, declaring the Gambia an Islamic state, promoting tribal hatred and division and starting to withdraw from the International Criminal Court with the help of lawyers for domestic violence claims.
 Needless to say it was indeed a government by the gun, not the compromise.
+If you need to know what are robbery claims, you can get information on it, from here!

 Elections of new hope